RodriCabrera/cowork-turbo/README.md

 - `feat` for a new feature.
 - `fix` for a bug fix.
 - `refactor` for refactoring code, e.g. renaming a variable, no change for the user.
-- `style` for UI styling changes, css, styled components, etc.
+- `style` for UI styling changes: css, tailwind classes, etc.
-- `test` for adding missing tests, refactoring tests.
+- `test` for adding and refatoring tests.
 - `docs` for changes to the documentation.
 - `chore` for "backstage" work, some type of task not included in the previous types.

+&nbsp;

 ### Branching convention: